Rotational angiography: CT versus rotational angiography

 Image quality is not only defined through artifacts but also through temporal, spatial, and contrast resolution.
-The physical characteristics of a flat-panel detector decrease the temporal resolution as the one of the ceramic detectors used in multidetector CT systems.
-By contrast, the spatial resolution of flat-panel volume CT (rotational angiography using a C-Arm) can be much better than that of a multislice CT scanner, with resolution ranges between 200 and 300 μm in high-resolution mode, compared to up to 600μm for a multislice CT.
+The physical characteristics of a flat-panel detector decrease the temporal resolution as one of the ceramic detectors used in multidetector CT systems.
+By contrast, the spatial resolution of flat-panel volume CT (rotational angiography using a C-arm) can be much better than that of a multislice CT scanner, with resolution ranges between 200 and 300 μm in high-resolution mode, compared to up to 600μm for a multislice CT.

 Contrast resolution, measured in hounsfield units (HU), is only marginally inferior than with a multidetector CT, the difference in attenuation from the background being 5 HU with flat-panel volume CT (=rotational angiography) compared to 3 HU for a multidetector CT.
 This difference is negligible for most therapeutical applications.

 Radiation dose

 X-ray radiation is ionizing radiation, thus exposure is potentially harmful.
-Compared to a mobile C-Arm, which is classically used in surgery, CT scanners and fixed C-Arms may deliver higher dose and may be operated for longer periods during surgery.
+Compared to a mobile C-arm, which is classically used in surgery, CT scanners and fixed C-arms may deliver higher dose and may be operated for longer periods during surgery.
 It is therefore important to monitor radiation dose to both patient and the medical staff.

 Rotational angiography may increase the exposure of workers to scattered radiation, as the X-ray source moves around the patient.
 Lead curtains are often used at the table side to protect the lower body region, but these are less effective with rotational work.
 Patient doses can be reduced with techniques common to fluoroscopic imaging such as use of pulsed modes, appropriate collimation and short imaging times.